 If you’re interested in participating in surveys, but are still leery about sharing your personal information, we recommend that you pick a handful of the top user-rated survey sites available in your country, and check their membership standing with some well-known market research organizations including Insights Association, MRIA, and ESOMAR.

-To do this, find the survey panel’s parent company (which is provided on every survey panel listing on SurveyPolice).
+To do this, find the survey panel’s parent company (which is shown on every survey panel listing on SurveyPolice).

 Next, type that parent company name into a search engine, and visit their corporate website.